 - Sunday 10am – 4pm

-Pick up or ReturnPLEASE NOTE THAT THE LAST PICKUP OR RETURN OF VEHICLES IS HALF HOUR BEFORE CLOSING TIME
+LAST PICKUP OR RETURN OF VEHICLES IS 1 HOUR BEFORE CLOSING TIME

 Before 1841, Bleak Heath or Blake Heath was a small group of farm houses and inns on the turnpike road from Oldbury to Halesowen, within Rowley Regis.
 The changes brought about by the industrial revolution led to a Private Act in June that year that allowed the sale of the Rowley Regis glebe lands in order to finance the building of a new vicarage.